ganeti/ganeti/man/hbal.rst

 - standard deviation of the CPU load provided by MonD
 - the count of instances with primary and secondary in the same failure domain
+- the count of instances sharing the same exclusion tags which primary instances placed in the same failure domain
 - the overall sum of dissatisfied desired locations among all cluster instances